 - Written exercise

-For future trainee solicitors we pay for their GDL and LPC fees as well as provide a maintenance grant of £8,000 for each course.
+For future trainee solicitors we pay for their PGDL and LPC fees as well as provide a maintenance grant of £8,000 for each course.

 - Patent litigation

 - Brands designs & copyright